Climate change conspiracies are spreading rapidly during UN's COP26 event

 Conspiracy: Climate change is the result of secret government experiments

-One of the most creative conspiracies circulating on social media during the UN's COP26 event is the false notion that climate change is caused by a state-funded program called the High-frequency Active Auroral Research Program.
-This is a variation of the chemtrail conspiracy theory, Khaled said.
+One of the most creative conspiracies circulating on social media during the UN's COP26 event is the false notion that climate change is caused by a state-funded program called the High-frequency Active Auroral Research Program (HAARP).
+This is a variation of the "chemtrails" conspiracy theory, Khaled said.

-Blackbird found that the long-debunked conspiracy is still popular with bots and inauthentic accounts, especially on Twitter.
-More than 17% of the posts in their sample propagated this theory.
+Blackbird found that the long-debunked HAARP conspiracy theory is still circulated among bots and inauthentic accounts, especially on Twitter.
+More than 17% of the posts in their sample propagated the theory.

 "Online conspiracies love to assign nefarious motives to banal, real-word research programs," he said, "like the false idea that geoengineering projects are a front for government-controlled weather modification initiatives."